oschwengers/bakta/README.md

 ## Database

 The Bakta database comprises a set of AA & DNA sequence databases as well as HMM & covariance models.
-At its core Bakta utilizes a compact SQLite db storing protein sequence digests, lengths, pre-annotations and dbxrefs of UPS, IPS and PSC from:
+At its core Bakta utilizes a compact read-only SQLite db storing protein sequence digests, lengths, pre-assigned annotations and dbxrefs of UPS, IPS and PSC from:

 - **UPS**: UniParc / UniProtKB (198,764,035)
 - **IPS**: UniProt UniRef100 (185,077,759)